Chapter Activities

 CHAPTER PATRIOT OF THE MONTH

-presentation of chapter patriot of the month Heather Sperling was recognized as the Chapter’s Patriot of the Month
+Philip Joe Clithero was recognized as the Chapter’s Patriot of the Month

-for her services in the U.S. Navy.
+for his services in the U.S. Air Force.

 OTHER RECENT PROJECTS